Nyumat/The-TikTok-Bot/README.md

 ```
 *Once you do this you'll finally be good to go!*

+### Keep in mind - the code is still being refactored and will NOT be functioning yet.

-# To-Do:
+# To-Do's:

 - [ ] Implement the multiprocessing module for the ability to trigger two ports at once
 - [x] Complete Documentation
 - [ ] Add captcha bypass in selenium version
-- [ ] Create a system for scraping proxies from the [freeproxylist.net](freeproxylist.net) website
+- [x] Create a system for scraping proxies from the [freeproxylist.net](freeproxylist.net) website
 - [ ] Incooperate another bot object, that runs inline with the main bot.
-- [x] Finish refactoring the old share bot.
+- [ ] Finish refactoring the old share bot.
+- [ ] Re-Write some of the methods in the TikTok class to GET the users content.

 # License